tecoevo/tecoevo.github.io/pages/EGWinterSchool.md

 ESR talks will be 30 mins (25 + 5).
 Please keep to the schedule and the moderators will ensure that we do not overextend.

-Tutorials are x mins long.
+Tutorials are 45 mins long.

 ### Day 1 - Monday